-- GO OKTOBERFEST: If you are going the Oktoberfest route with this board, start with a sausage you love.
+- German-style: If you are going the Oktoberfest route with this board, start with a sausage you love.
 Bratwurst is a classic.
 Don’t forget the dipping cheese and a great German Ale to wash it down!

-- GO FOR THE DIPS: Who doesn’t love pretzels and dip?!
+- Diptastic: Who doesn’t love pretzels and dip?!
 Mustard is a classic and there are so many kinds to choose from.
 Build a mustard bar to let your guests choose.
 Blue cheese dip?
 Hummus?
 Yes, yes!
 Garnish with cornichons, pickled onions, or your favorite small snacks.

-- GO GAME DAY: To make this board the biggest half-time hit, think about what your guests will really love.
+- Game day: To make this board the biggest half-time hit, think about what your guests will really love.
 Would ranch dressing make them smile?
 Bacon and date jam?
 High-end charcuterie meats and fresh fruit?
 Cater to your crew and make it your own.